Auberon Herbert

-Hon.
-Auberon Edward William Molyneux Herbert (18 June 1838 – 5 November 1906) was an English writer, theorist, philosopher, and 19th century individualist.
-He was a son of the 3rd Earl of Carnarvon.
-He was a Liberal Member of Parliament for the two-member constituency of Nottingham from 1870 to 1874.
+Auberon Edward William Molyneux Herbert (18 June 1838 – 5 November 1906) was an English writer, theorist, individualist philosopher, and politician.
+A son of the 3rd Earl of Carnarvon, he was a Liberal Member of Parliament for the two-member constituency of Nottingham from 1870 to 1874.
 He promoted a classical liberal philosophy and took the ideas of Herbert Spencer a stage further by advocating voluntary-funded government that uses force only in defence of individual liberty and private property.
 He is known as the originator of voluntaryism.

+A Radical in his parliamentary years, Herbert declared himself a republican in the House of Commons, voted for women's suffrage, co-sponsored the 1872 Proportional Representation Bill, championed the agricultural labourers' union movement of Joseph Arch, and took a leading part in the passing of the Wild Birds Protection Act 1872.
+He was the founder of the Savile Club and belonged to the Radical Club of Henry Fawcett.